logan-bobo/personal_site/site/content/posts/secure_alb/index.md

       }
 ```

-Only set an HTTPS listener on your ALB
+Only set a HTTPS listener on your ALB

 ```HCL
 resource "aws_lb_listener" "https" {